rexsimiloluwah/Python-Experiments/04. FastAPI and PostGreSQL CRUD/app/README.md

 ### My First try at building a CRUD app with FastAPI

-Building a CRUD (bookstore) API with FastAPI and PostGreSQL with full CRUD capabilities and user authentication.
+Building a CRUD (bookstore) API with FastAPI and PostGreSQL with some CRUD capabilities and user authentication.

 Tools/Technologies and Libraries used :-
 - Python (FastAPI, Pydantic and SQLAlchemy)